-Over a decade ago, the sun played a rather spooky Halloween trick on the planet when it unleashed a massive solar storm on Earth in late October 2003.
-With little warning, three massive and very intense sunspot groups had emerged on the sun's surface by October 26, with the largest measuring over 13 times the size of Earth.
-Due to their extreme size and complex structure, 17 major solar flares—including one of the largest ever recorded—accompanied the sudden increase in sunspots.
+Two decades ago, the sun played a rather spooky Halloween trick when it unleashed a series of massive solar storms in late October 2003, some of which hit the Earth.
+With little warning, three massive and very intense sunspot groups emerged on the sun's surface in late October, with the largest measuring over 13 times the size of Earth.
+Due to their extreme size and complex structure, 17 major solar flares accompanied the sudden increase in sunspots.

 A Day for the Record Books

-On October 28, the largest of the sunspots ejected an enormous solar flare—one of the largest ever recorded at the time—directly at Earth.
-A very fast moving burst of gas and magnetic energy from the sun's outer atmosphere, known as a coronal mass ejection, and a geomagnetic storm quickly followed, with the storm growing to become the sixth most intense in over 70 years.
-Less than 24 hours later, the sun produced another powerful Earth-directed coronal mass ejection with another extreme geomagnetic storm following quickly on its heels.
+On October 28, the largest of the sunspots ejected an enormous solar flare—one of the largest ever recorded at the time.
+Magnetic energy and a fast-moving burst of gas called a coronal mass ejection (CME) came from the sun's outer atmosphere, and was quickly followed by a geomagnetic storm, which grew to become the sixth most intense storm in over 70 years.
+Less than 24 hours later, the sun produced another powerful Earth-directed CME with another extreme geomagnetic storm following quickly on its heels.

-While the Earth's atmosphere protects us from the dangerous energy particles and radiation that solar flares produce, technological systems around the world and in space felt the full of effects of the flares and subsequent geomagnetic storms.
-Everything from satellites to GPS to radio communication experienced problems or outages due to the severe activity.
+While the Earth's atmosphere protects us from the dangerous high-energy particles and radiation that solar flares produce, technological systems around the world and in space experienced the full effects of the flares and subsequent geomagnetic storms.
+Satellites, GPS, and radio communication experienced problems or outages due to the severe activity.

 Tricks and Treats

-The storm affected over half of the Earth-orbiting spacecraft, intermittently disrupting satellite TV and radio services and damaging a Japanese scientific satellite beyond repair.
-The solar activity also sent several deep-space missions into safe mode or complete shutdown and destroyed the Martian Radiation Environment Experiment aboard NASA's Mars Odyssey mission.
-At the height of the storm, astronauts aboard the International Space Station had to take cover from the high radiation levels, which had only happened twice before in the mission's history.
+The storms affected over half of all Earth-orbiting spacecrafts, intermittently disrupting satellite TV and radio services, also while damaging a Japanese scientific satellite beyond repair.
+The solar activity also sent several deep-space missions into safe mode or complete shutdown, and destroyed the Martian Radiation Environment Experiment aboard NASA's Mars Odyssey orbiter.
+At the height of the storms, astronauts aboard the International Space Station had to take cover from the high radiation levels, which had only happened twice before in the mission's history.

-The solar storm also led to daily communications problems for airline flights between North America and Asia over the North Pole, costing potentially millions of dollars due to the disruptions in operations.
-Antarctic science groups also had a full communications blackout for over 130 hours due to storm.
-And, the storm seriously affected GPS systems used for surveying, deep-sea and land drilling, and other airline flights.
+The solar storms also led to communication problems for airline flights between North America and Asia flying over the North Pole, hence disrupting operations.
+Antarctic science groups had a full communications blackout for over five days.
+The storms also affected GPS systems used for surveying, deep-sea and land drilling, and other airline flights.

-For more information on this storm, see the Intense Space Weather Storms, October 19 - November 7, 2003, Service Assessment.
-And, check out satellite images and videos from the Great Halloween Solar Storm and other significant events on our GOES Solar X-ray Imager Greatest Hits.
+For more information on this storm event, see the Intense Space Weather Storms, October 19–November 7, 2003, Service Assessment.